Registration Dossier

 In vitro genotoxicity

-In the available key study (Hazleton France, 1989) N-[3-(trimethoxysilyl)propyl]butylamine (CAS 31024-56-3) was tested for bacterial mutagenicity similar to the OECD TG 471, and in compliance with GLP.
+A bacterial gene mutation study (Ames test) with N-[3-(trimethoxysilyl)propyl]-1-butanamine (CAS 31024-56-3) was performed comparable to OECD 471 and in compliance with GLP (Hazleton France, 1989).
 No test-substance related increase in the number of revertants was observed when tested in two independent experiments with and without metabolic activation up to the top concentration of 5000 µg/plate in Salmonella typhimurium strains TA 1535, TA 1537, TA 1538, TA 98, and TA 100 in the plate incorporation assay.
+Cytotoxicity in the absence of metabolic activation was noted at 1000 and 5000 µg/plate for strains TA 1538, TA 100 and TA 1537 and at 5000 µg/plate for strains TA 1538 and TA 98.
+In the presence of metabolic activation cytotoxic effects occurred at 5000 µg/plate in strain TA 1537.
 Appropriate solvent and positive controls were included and gave the expected results.
 It is concluded that the test substance is negative for mutagenicity to bacteria under the conditions of the test.

 In the available key study (RCC, 2001) 4-amino-3,3-dimethylbutyltrimethoxysilane (CAS 157923-74-5) was tested for cytogenicity according to the OECD TG 473, and in compliance with GLP.
 The test substance did not induce structural chromosomal aberrations in the Chinese hamster lung fibroblasts (V79) cell line with and without metabolic activation up to limit concentrations.
-Appropriate solvent and positive controls were included into the test and gave expected results.
+Appropriate solvent and positive controls were included in the test and gave the expected results.
 It is concluded that 4-amino-3,3-dimethylbutyltrimethoxysilane (CAS 157923-74-5) is negative for the induction of chromosome aberrations under the conditions of the test.

 In the available key study (Bushy Run Research Center, 1985) 2-(triethoxysilyl)propylamine (CAS 36957-84-3) was tested for mammalian mutagenicity (HPRT Test) similar to the OECD TG 476, and in compliance with GLP.
-No increase in mutant frequency was observed at any concentration up to cytotoxicity with and without metabolic activation at 5 hours treatment.
+No increase in mutant frequency was observed at any concentration up to cytotoxicity with and without metabolic activation at 5 hour of treatment.
 Expected results were obtained with positive, solvent, and negative controls.
 It is concluded that 2-(triethoxysilyl)propylamine (CAS 36957-84-3) is negative for the induction of mutations in Chinese hamster Ovary cells (CHO) under the conditions of the test.

 In vivo genotoxicty